VasLaskaridis/News-Feed-App/README.md

 # OVERVIEW
-A very basic news app written in Java.
+A news feed app written in Java.
 The app uses data from News API.

 # Screenshots
 <p float="left">